Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

 # 10 K-Nearest Neighbors (KNN)

+1. KNN: predic the class of a point by looking at its K Nearest Neighbors
+2. K is the only parameter for this method:
+   - K is too small -- overfit
+   - K is too big -- underfit
+3. Distance: another "parameter" to adjust the algorithm
+   - Euclidean distance
+   - weighted terms
+4. Pros & Cons
+   - pros: works well for non-straight line decision boundary & multi-class classifaction
+   - cons: perform KNN query requires much computation -- need some data structures to make it efficient

 # 11 Spatial Partitioning

+1. Types of Proximity Queries:

    - KNN query: give me the K closest points (no guarantee of how close these points will be)

-- range query: give all points in the circle around a point (don't know how many points there would be)
+   - Range query: give all points in the circle around a point (don't know how many points there would be)

 ## Bucketing